HERE'S WHAT YOU'LL FIND AT INSIDE WINEMAKING

 I began the podcast in 2014 and have slowly built up an awesome group of listeners.
 I enjoy any feedback, so email me if you have a question or concern email@example.com.
 In 2017 I came up with the idea for Deep Winemaking, which is a three-day technical immersion trip in Napa with myself and a small group in August.

-Because sleeping is overrated I'm writing a book.
-An ebook.
+Because sleeping is overrated I'm creating a winemaking video course.
 A guide to winemaking.
 I felt that would be would be the most expedient way to convey the most important things I have learned in school, the wineries I have worked, and from the podcast guests that have generously given their time and expertise.

 Tasting wine, and understanding how your decisions with grapes in the vineyard and winery can manipulate flavors and textures is the key.
 I'm working to create that key.